Jaguar makes a full-electric vehicle - and a very good one. Jonathan Crouch looks at the I-PACE.

 The I-PACE comes in one 'EV400' package with a 90kWh battery and a 395bhp all-wheel drive powertrain.
 There are five standard trim levels - 'S', 'SE', HSE', 'Black' and 'HSE Black'.
 Prices start at around £65,000 and range up to around £77,000.

-Equipment levels are as generous as you would expect for the money being asked.
+Equipment levels are as generous as you would expect for the money being asked and now include the Amazon Alexa system built in.
 Even the entry-level 'S' variant comes with 18-inch alloy wheels, full-LED headlights, sports seats, a Meridian sound system, a 'Navigation Pro' infotainment set-up, a rear parking camera, cruise control and heated door mirrors.
 'SE' models add leather seats, a powered tailgate and power-folding mirrors.
 The 'HSE' gets a Meridian Surround Sound audio system, 20-inch wheels, Matrix-LED headlights, super-soft 'Windsor' leather upholstery and a 'Driver Assist' pack including adaptive cruise control and a 360-degree parking camera.
 The 'First Edition' version embellishes all that with a panoramic roof, a heated windscreen and Jaguar's ADAPTIVE Dynamics and Adaptive Surface Response driving modes, plus active air suspension.
 Inside, there's four-zone climate control, heated and cooled seats and a head-up display.